uwcse440/web-cse440-wi18/_assignments/assignment3/index.md

 - Final paper prototype has a strong connection to the results of the testing process.
 - Digital mockup effectively implements the final paper prototype.
 - Digital mockup is at the proper fidelity.
 - Presentation covered the required scope within the allowed time period.

-The delivery of this presentation will be graded on a scale of __4 points__:

-- Presenter makes eye contact with the audience.
-- Presenter projects their voice well and is audible throughout the room.
-- Presenter feels casual and engaged with the content, not just reading it.
-- Presentation covered the required scope within the allowed time period.